Career Services Internships

 INTERNSHIPS MATTER.
 91% of Wabash students with three or more internships are settled at graduation; 63% with no internships are settled.
 Here are the basics you need to know to get started.

 - Sources of internships: There are Wabash-funded programs providing dozens of internship opportunities.
-These are posted, with dozens more from our recruiting partners on WabashWorks.
-Thousands more internships are posted online each internship season (see links below for a start).
+These are posted, with dozens more from our recruiting partners on Handshake.
+Thousands more internships are posted online each internship season (see links at the bottom of the page for a start).
 Many more internships are acquired through word-of-mouth and networking contacts.

 - Finding internships: You must regularly check WabashWorks and your favorite sites.
 On most sites, you can build a preferred search so that new opportunities are regularly emailed to you.
 DO THIS.
 On the other side of your search, you must be building contacts with alumni and others at organizations and in fields in which you seek an internship.
 RESUME REFERRALS ACCOUNT FOR A LARGE PORTION OF SUCCESSFUL INTERNSHIP SEARCHES.